mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 == Evaluation on `OPENGLOT-I`

 == Summary

+We extended the TACK to multiple pitch periods.
+Our idealization of perfect periodicity allowed us to derive an efficient Karhunen-Loève representation of the corresponding PACK.

 We now have a kernel that checks following properties of theoretical GFMs:
 - periodicity